 - Scheduling posts for publication

-Many businesses also hand over the management of their website and/ or blog to virtual assistants.
-So, if you know your way around WordPress, this may be an ideal service to add to your VA package.
+Many businesses also hand over the management of their website and/or blog to virtual assistants.
+So, if you know your way around WordPress, this may be an ideal service to add to your VA business offering.

 Running your own blog would teach you everything you need to know, and you could also think about monetizing your blog to generate an additional source of income.